pjeby/uneventful/README.md

 Beyond these superficial differences, though, there are some deeper ones.

 First off, in Uneventful, *signals are also streams*.
-When signals are used in APIs that expect streams (including `each()`), they send their current value on the initial subscription, followed by new values when their values change.
+When signals are used in APIs that expect streams (including `each()`!), they send their current value on the initial subscription, followed by new values when their values change.

 And they also support *backpressure*: if you iterate over a signal's values with `each()`, then the changes are based on sampling the value when the loop isn't busy (i.e. during the `yield next`).
-This makes it really easy to (for example) loop over the various value of an input field doing remote searches with them, while maintaining a desired search frequency or level connection saturation using `sleep()` delays in the loop.
+This makes it really easy to (for example) loop over the various values of an input field and do remote searches with them, while maintaining a desired search frequency or level of connection saturation by using `sleep()` delays in the loop.

 Second, you can also *turn streams into signals*, by passing them to `cached()`.
 So if you want a signal that tracks the current mouse position or modifier keys' state, just use `cached(fromDomEvent(...))` or `pipe(fromDomEvent(...), map(...), cached)`, and off you go!
 As long as the resulting signal is observed by a rule (directly or indirectly) it subscribes to the stream and returns the most recent value.
 And as soon as all its observers go away, the underlying source is unsubscribed, so there are no dangling event listeners.